 Average yearly salary for cosmetology in Illinois

-As of 2019, the five highest-paying metro areas for cosmetologists in Illinois are:
+As of 2021, the five highest-paying metro areas for cosmetologists by median pay in Illinois are:

-2019 salaries in some other nonmetropolitan areas worth noting in Illinois include:
+Salaries in some nonmetropolitan areas worth noting in Illinois as of 2021 include:

 State License Requirements

 To work as a cosmetologist in Illinois, you must complete 1,500 hours of training from a state-approved, accredited cosmetology school.
 Your program should cover the following topics:

 Any approved cosmetology school must submit to a periodic review by the IDFPR, which will look at topics covered in its programs, the rigor of the content, graduation rates, etc.

 Can I Apprentice as a Cosmetologist in Illinois?

 Illinois doesn't offer apprenticeship as a pathway to licensure in the field.

 To receive your cosmetology license in Illinois, you have to complete your 1,500 hours of training in no less than eight months and no more than seven consecutive years and pass a cosmetology exam.